Are You a First Generation Student?

 What Resources Are Available to First Gen Students?

-The Student Success Center understands the unique challenges and opportunities today’s first gen students face, and we encourage you to take advantage of these resources:
+The Student Success Center and First Year Experience Office understand the unique challenges and opportunities today’s first gen students face, and we encourage you to take advantage of these resources:

-You can take advantage of an enhanced and personalized learning experience by being part of a learning community geared specifically toward first-gen students.
+You can take advantage of an enhanced and personalized learning experience by being part of a themed living community geared specifically toward first-gen students.
 Meet and take classes with other students who share this identity and gain additional support navigating the college transition.
+In 2021, this community will be in the state-of-the-art New Residence Hall, which will also house the Cultural and Equity Center.

 Generation Cardinal student group meet-ups